11 Important Things Sex Ed Doesn’t Teach You About Being A Woman

 None the less, kids are getting sex education from adults who also need a different version of sex education themselves.
 They are looking through the lens of their own sexual wounds and sexual shame as they speak and teach about sex.

-Or you have the other spectrum regarding role models, where it is too promiscuous, unclear boundaries, even overly normalized and it leaves the child uninformed and confused.
+Or you have the other spectrum regarding role models, where sex is promiscuous, engaged in with unclear boundaries, and even overly normalized.
+It leaves the child uninformed and confused.
 Especially when comparing it to our social norms of what is expected regarding sexual conduct.
 Gosh, overall there are simply too many mixed messages for young girls.

 You Are All Grown Up Now